Prince Edward County, Ontario: Music festivals

-Prince Edward County is home to the Prince Edward County Chamber Music Festival, Music at Port Milford Chamber Music Academy & Festival, Classical Unbound Festival, the PEC Jazz Festival, and the Prince Edward County Chamber Music Festival.
+Prince Edward County is home to the Music at Port Milford Chamber Music Academy & Festival, Classical Unbound Festival, the PEC Jazz Festival, and the Prince Edward County Chamber Music Festival.

-Music at Port Milford, established in 1987, brings together promising young musicians for a chamber music summer camp and festival on the shores of South Bay.
+Music at Port Milford, established in 1987 is said to bring together promising young musicians for a chamber music summer camp and festival on the shores of South Bay.
 In the summer, PEC also hosts the Classical Unbound Festival, with performances of classical music in unconventional venues and contexts by Canadian musicians, and the Jazz Festival in the month of August.
 Some of Canada's most prolific jazz musicians gather in the county for this festival.

 Vacationing

 Prince Edward County has become a vacation destination with Sandbanks Provincial Park, and Ontario's newest VQA wine Appellation as the twin centrepieces of the tourism industry.
-Hotels, motels and bed & breakfast accommodations are abundant and mostly occupied during the summer months.
-In addition, many cottages are available such as those offered at Sandbanks Beach Resort.
+Hotels, motels and bed & breakfast accommodations are abundant.

 Water activities

-Prince Edward County's main water attractions are its white sand beaches.
+Prince Edward County's main water attractions are said to be its white sand beaches.
 Together, Sandbanks Provincial Park, North Beach Provincial Park attract over 600,000 visitors yearly.
-The numerous campgrounds throughout the County also allow many tourists to enjoy water-sports such as those offered through Westlake Wakeboarding School, kayaking, canoeing, tubing, and more.
+There are numerous campgrounds throughout the County which allow tourists to enjoy water-sports such as those offered through Westlake Wakeboarding School, kayaking, canoeing, tubing, and more.

 Skateboarding and BMXing

 Beside the historic Crystal Palace is the County Youth Park.
-While the region is known for a large retirement community, young people now flock to the County to visit the skatepark and playground located in the corner of the Picton Fairgrounds property (which also holds the Picton Arena, the Prince Edward Curling Club & Crystal Palace).
+While the region is known for a large retirement community, young people come to the County to visit the skatepark and playground located in the corner of the Picton Fairgrounds property (which also holds the Picton Arena, the Prince Edward Curling Club & Crystal Palace).
 For example, the YoungLife youth event "Road Rage" had teens of all ages visiting skateboard parks across Ontario and then entering their homemade skateboarding video into a contest; Picton was one of their stops.

 Dining

-Prince Edward County in recent years has become a top culinary destination, from the historic Black River Cheese Company which started operations in 1901 to the new LEED-certified, award-winning Fifth Town Artisan Cheese Factory.
+Prince Edward County in recent years has said to have become a top culinary destination, from the historic Black River Cheese Company which started operations in 1901 to the new LEED-certified, award-winning Fifth Town Artisan Cheese Factory.

 The county held the annual Great Canadian Cheese Festival from 2010 through 2017.
-This festival, held at the Picton Fairgrounds in June, boasted cheese-makers from all across Canada offering more than 125 artisan cheeses for tasting and purchase.
-The festival also included non-cheese related artisan foods such as, various breads and condiments, wine, cider and craft beer as well as many other offerings.
+This festival, held at the Picton Fairgrounds in June, had cheese-makers from all across Canada who offered more than 125 artisan cheeses for tasting and purchase.
+The festival also included non-cheese related artisan foods such as breads and condiments, wine, cider and craft beer.
 It has been on hiatus since 2018.